 This Apple Pie and Almond Butter Chia Seed Pudding is a healthy and low carb breakfast that tastes like your favorite pie.
-This chia pudding is packed with chia seeds, yogurt, almond milk, almond butter, cinnamon, and warm apples for a breakfast treat you will want to make on repeat.
 Jump to Recipe keyboard_arrow_down

 Apple Pie and Almond Butter Chia Seed Pudding with warm apples, creamy almond butter, and cinnamon tastes like dessert but is healthy enough to eat for breakfast or a post-workout snack.
 Since chia seeds are packed with fiber and protein, this will keep you full all morning and energized for the day.

 I am still in love with chia seeding pudding and constantly trying to figure out new ways to eat it.
 One thing I have been enjoying with the cold weather is adding a warm element to my chia seed pudding.
 It's hard to get feel cozy when your breakfast comes right out of the fridge so combining your chia seed pudding with something warm is the way to go.

 This simple apple pie version uses a quickly microwaved apple topping to warm everything up.
 It’s delicious and good enough for breakfast, a snack, or dessert.

 For me what makes this apple chia seed pudding recipe better than others is the warm apple topping, and it seriously couldn't be easier.
 By popping the apple in the microwave, it gets warm and tender much like an apple pie filling.
 The apples begin to melt down, the cinnamon flavors all the apples, you get the idea.